devanshilahoti12/onboarding_agent_v2/README.md

-# NJ One Marketplace — IGNA AI Onboarding Platform
+# NJ Civic AI Exchange

 A full-stack web platform for onboarding New Jersey municipalities onto state-approved AI agents.
 Municipalities register their sites, trigger automated web crawls to build a RAG knowledge base, and receive an embeddable chatbot widget.
 Platform administrators can monitor deployments, manage data connectors, review governance policies, and submit support tickets — all from a unified dashboard.